Bedolla233/OtterKitchen/README.md

 * Marius Bjorney
 * Abigail

 How to Run: after downloading all files, you can run using Visual Studio or any other code compiler.
-Make sure to download Flask, WTForms,
+Make sure to download Flask, WTForms, requests, Bootstrap

+Future Work: We well add more categories and well as a filter for each category